 By far the most comprehensive history of American publishing.
-Tebbel took on a complicated and nearly impossible-to-organize task: documenting the myriad of companies and issues that comprise the history of publishing in the U.S. To do this Tebbel worked his way through the entire run of Publishers Weekly (see below), among other materials.
-Thus his massive four-volume history manages to include a wide range of details including reprint book series.
+Tebbel took on a complicated and nearly impossible-to-organize task: documenting the myriad of companies and issues that comprise the history of publishing in the U.S. Tebbel worked his way through the entire run of Publishers Weekly (see below), among other materials.
+Thus his massive four-volume history includes a wide range of details, including reprint book series.
 The volumes are out of print, but many gently used ex-library copies are available online for a pittance if you search a bit.

 Internet Archive: “A collection of items created by a non-profit organization dedicated to permanently preserving historically significant collections in digital form.
-Though it includes internet sites, images, audio recordings, and music archives it is widely known for its digitized book collections which cover everything from fiction to historical and academic texts.
+Though it includes internet sites, images, audio recordings, and music archives, it is widely known for its digitized book collections, which cover everything from fiction to historical and academic texts.
 Both in-copyright and public domain materials can be found here.”
-Access to older magazines, journals and publications which have some contemporary reprint series information.
+Access to older magazines, journals, and publications with contemporary reprint series information.

 Edward T. LeBlanc Memorial Dime Novel Bibliography: An extensive list with details including hundreds of paper-bound dime novel series published in the latter half of the 19th century and early 20th century.
 Includes an overview of the history and characteristics of the dime novel: Paper for the People.

 Paperback Revolution: Focused on paperbound books from 1840 to the end of the Second World War.
-Paperback series co-existed with hardcover reprint series in this era, and a primary source of competition for the book buying public.
+Paperback series co-existed with hardcover reprint series in this era and is a primary source of competition for the book-buying public.

 ProQuest American Periodicals Series: available to academic institutions: Includes “periodicals published between 1740 and 1940, including special interest and general magazines, literary and professional journals, children’s and women’s magazines and many other historically-significant periodicals.”
-Access to older magazines, journals and publications which have some contemporary reprint series information.
+Access to older magazines, journals, and publications with contemporary reprint series information.

 Publishers Weekly: Historical copies of this periodical, published from 1872 to date, contain a wealth of information about reprint series books.
-Unfortunately, only selected early 20th century volumes are available as full text.
-HathiTrust: has some, but a significant number are searchable but not readable online.
-Google Books has a small number of volumes available in full text.
+Unfortunately, only selected early 20th-century volumes are available as full text.
+HathiTrust has links to many of the early volumes, from v.3 (1873) through v.102 (1922), and will undoubtedly add new volumes as they come out of copyright.

 Publishers’ Bindings Online 1815-1930: “All academic libraries have within their holdings books bound in 19th century decorative bindings.
-These materials are significant in their place within the fabric of American history and culture, but efforts to present these bindings in a collection that is representative of the era as a whole and to make them available virtually, via the World Wide Web have been limited.
+These materials are significant in their place within the fabric of American history and culture, but efforts to present these bindings in a collection representative of the era as a whole and to make them available virtually, via the World Wide Web have been limited.
 PBO, a significant digital collection of decorative bindings, along with a comprehensive glossary and guide to the elements of these objects, will strengthen the growing interest in and create broader awareness for this “common” object called the book.”
-In particular, the extensive glossary of book binding terms is helpful to identify terms related to the binding of books from this era.
+In particular, the extensive glossary of bookbinding terms is helpful in identifying terms related to the binding of books from this era.

 Replacement List of Fiction, with Selected List of Recommended Series and Suggested Specifications for Book Manufacture.
 Carl Cannon.
 Chicago, American Library Association, 1933.
 An excellent overview of the characteristics and limitations of reprint series books for library use.
-The authors focus on all aspects of book design and construction and are critical of many reprint series lack of editorial oversight, poor typography, size, cheap paper and bindings, etc. This report helps distinguish well crafted reprint series from those that are cheap and marginal in quality.
-The report also includes a relatively comprehensive list of reprint series available in the early 1930s.
+The authors focus on all aspects of book design and construction and are critical of many reprint series lack of editorial oversight, poor typography, size, cheap paper, bindings, etc. This report helps distinguish well-crafted reprint series from cheap and marginal in quality.
+The report also includes a relatively comprehensive list of reprint series in the early 1930s.
 A revision was issued in 1939: Replacement List of Fiction, Compiled by the A.L.A.
 Editorial Staff from Reports of Practice in Twelve Representative Libraries.
 Chicago, American Library Association, 1939.

-The Times Digital Archive: Full searchable collection of the London Times.
-Many publishers of UK series placed ads in the Times and there are also articles about various series, authors and publishers.
+The Times Digital Archive: A Full searchable collection of the London Times.
+Many publishers of UK series placed ads in the Times, and there are also articles about various series, authors, and publishers.
 Requires a subscription (typically through an academic institution).

 What Books Shall I Read?
 F.K.W.
 Drury & W.E.
 Simnett (Houghton Mifflin Co., 1933).
-One of numerous books telling you how and what to read.
+One of the numerous books telling you how and what to read.
 This guide includes Appendix A: Series of American Publishers listing series available in the U.S. in 1933.
-Such sources helped build the list of series found on the Publishers & Series page of this site.
+Such sources helped build the list of series found on this site’s Publishers & Series page.